-Robert Contestabile has more than 30 years experience in the security and monitoring industry.
-While serving as President of Florida-based Wackenhut Monitoring Services, Mr. Contestabile purchased the company and Sentinel Offender Services was born in 1993.
-In the intervening years, Mr. Contestabile has grown Sentinel into one of the largest and most successful electronic monitoring companies in the industry with over 225 customers in 48 states.
+Robert Contestabile has more than 30 years of experience in the security and monitoring industry.
+While serving as president of Wackenhut Monitoring Services, Mr. Contestabile purchased the company and Sentinel Offender Services was born in 1993.
+In the intervening years, Mr. Contestabile has grown Sentinel into one of the largest and most successful electronic monitoring companies in the industry.

 In that time, Mr. Contestabile has created an extremely successful track record and has become an undisputed leader in a tumultuous and challenging industry.
 From the very beginning, Mr. Contestabile and his team at Sentinel began building a legacy of innovation—starting with the creation of the first offender-funded monitoring program in the nation.
 In 1993, Sentinel created the inaugural offender-funded monitoring program that required the participant to pay for all of the fees associated with participating in the program—this truly unique model was the first of its kind.

-A key to the successes of these programs has been Sentinel’s 24/7/365 National Monitoring Center, a state-of-the-art electronic monitoring facility located in Irvine, California.
-Mr. Contestabile created this multi-platform hub to offer national and international customers alike numerous agency- and offender-funded monitoring options that include RF, GPS, alcohol, and domestic violence monitoring and prevention.
 A native of Pennsylvania, Mr. Contestabile earned his Electrical Engineering Degree from the University of Pittsburgh.
 Since relocating, he enjoys spending the mild winters and beautiful summers that southern California has to offer with his wife Gwen and their wonderful grandchildren.
-An avid golfer, Mr. Contestabile can often be found taking advantage of any number of California’s fine golf courses.

 Mr. Martin is a graduate of Chapman University and received his MBA from the University of Redlands.